arangodb/arangodb/Documentation/DocuBlocks/Rest/Transactions/get_api_transactions.md

 @RESTDESCRIPTION
-The result is an object describing with the attribute *transactions*, which contains the list of transaction ids.
+The result is an object describing with the attribute *transactions*, which contains an array of transactions.
-In a cluster the list will contain all transactions from all coordinators.
+In a cluster the array will contain the transactions from all coordinators.

+Each array entry contains an object with the following attributes:

+- *id*: the transaction's id
+- *status*: the transaction's status

 @RESTRETURNCODES